Configuring Solace OpenMAMA Bridges

 The Solace Middleware and Payload Bridges are required to establish the transports used to connect OpenMAMA clients and Solace PubSub+, and to allow messaging data to pass between them.

-For an OpenMAMA client application to publish messages to or receive messages from Solace PubSub+, it must establish one or more transports through a Solace Middleware Bridge to a message broker.
+For an OpenMAMA client application to publish messages to or receive messages from Solace PubSub+, it must establish one or more transports through a Solace Middleware Bridge to an event broker.

 To select the Solace Middleware Bridge, an OpenMAMA application must use the bridge identifier of